woadey/woadey.github.io/content/posts/cryptohack/public_key/index.md

 ## RSA Starter 4
 > The private key `d` is used to decrypt ciphertexts created with the corresponding public key (it's also used to "sign" a message but we'll get to that later).
 >
 > The private key is the secret piece of information or "trapdoor" which allows us to quickly invert the encryption function.
-If RSA is implemented well, if you do not have the private key the fastest way to decrypt the ciphertext is to first factorise the modulus.
+If RSA is implemented well, if you do not have the private key the fastest way to decrypt the ciphertext is to first factorize the modulus.
 >
 > In RSA the private key is the [modular multiplicative inverse](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse) of the exponent `e` modulo the totient of `N`.
 >